hungtran84/adv-k8s/2-argocd/lab2_2-argocd-rbac/02-managed-rbac/README.md

 - Yq (https://github.com/mikefarah/yq#install)

 ## 1. Built-in role
-Argo CD has two pre-defined roles but RBAC configuration allows defining roles and groups (see below).
+ArgoCD has two pre-defined roles but RBAC configuration allows defining roles and groups (see below).

 - `role:readonly` - read-only access to all resources
 - `role:admin` - unrestricted access to all resources